Cancer treatment: Radiation therapy

 Radiation therapy (radiotherapy) is the use of ionizing radiation to kill cancer cells and shrink tumors by damaging their DNA causing cellular death.
 Radiation therapy can either damage DNA directly or create charged particles (free radicals) within the cells that can in turn damage the DNA.
 Radiation therapy can be administered externally via external beam radiotherapy or internally via brachytherapy.
 The effects of radiation therapy are localised and confined to the region being treated.
 Although radiation damages both cancer cells and normal cells, most normal cells can recover from the effects of radiation and function properly.
 The goal of radiation therapy is to damage as many cancer cells as possible, while limiting harm to nearby healthy tissue.
 Hence, it is given in many fractions, allowing healthy tissue to recover between fractions.

 Radiation therapy may be used to treat almost every type of solid tumor, and may also be used to treat leukemia and lymphoma.
-Radiation dose to each site depends on a number of factors, including the radio sensitivity of each cancer type and whether there are tissues and organs nearby that may be damaged by radiation.
+The radiation dose to each site depends on a number of factors, including the radio sensitivity of each cancer type and whether there are tissues and organs nearby that may be damaged by radiation.
 Thus, as with every form of treatment, radiation therapy is not without its side effects.

 Radiation therapy can lead to dry mouth from exposure of salivary glands to radiation, resulting in decreased saliva secretion.
 Post therapy, the salivary glands will resume functioning but rarely in the same fashion.
 Dry mouth caused by radiation can be a permanent problem.